FunnelKit

 2. WordPress admin access to install plugins and modify settings

-3. WooCommerce installed and activated with at least one product in the catalog
+3. WooCommerce is installed and activated with at least one published product, so you can fire a real test event.

 • Page view: When a user lands on any page of your WooCommerce store